 The Spence Mountain project involves a phased development of a trail system on a beautiful 7,400 acre parcel of land owned by JWTR.
 The property is only 15 miles from Klamath Falls offering easy access to our community.
 Trails will be designed for multipurpose uses to accommodate mountain bikers, hikers, trail runners and even cross-country skiing and snowshoeing in the winter.

-We have big plans for trail building in the Spring at Spence Mountain.
-Dirt Mechanics is coming back in the Spring of 2018 to build an additional 10 miles of trails.
+The Spence Mountain build season is officially underway.
+The Dirt Mechanics team is actively building trails in the Shoalwater Bay Trailhead region.
+We have plans for 10 miles of new trail to be built this year hopefully to be completed by June, just in time for the summer riding season.
 These trails are mainly in the flatter central portion of the Spence land tract.
 There will be about 7 miles of easy trails and about 3 miles of intermediate trails built.
 The easy trails include Shoalwater, Old Eagle, and Modoc.
-These trails will provide additional routes those who don’t like their trails to be steep and rocky.
+These trails will provide additional routes for those who don’t like their trails to be steep and rocky.
 Captain Jack will provide more difficulty for those that want it and will also connect North Ridge (Junction 5) to the central section of Spence.
-This connectivity will allow a larger variety of loops and lengths of rides for the trail system since the total mileage will increase to about 28 miles.
+This connectivity will allow a larger variety of loops and lengths of rides for the trail system.